Marcelele-0/miramind/miramind.md

 Class for handling transcriptions of recorded files.

-Attributes:
+**Attributes**:

-    target_queue: Queue instance containing paths of recordings to transcribe.
+- `target_queue` - Queue instance containing paths of recordings to transcribe.
-    stt: STT instance used to transcribe recordings.
+- `stt` - STT instance used to transcribe recordings.
-    stop_flag: threading.Event instance used to stop run method.
+- `stop_flag` - threading.Event instance used to stop run method.
-    buffer: Queue instance where transcripts are put.
+- `buffer` - Queue instance where transcripts are put.

 <a id="miramind.audio.stt.stt_stream.STTStream.__init__"></a>